-169 Table 1 - Three Phases to developing a PWG Standard ξ 170 Table 2 - Maturity Level keywords 1
+162 Table 1 - Three Phases to developing a PWG Standard 3 163 Table 2 - Maturity Level keywords)

-1 Introduction
+164 1 Introduction

-This document establishes the process that is followed as open industry standards are developed by the Printer Working Group.
+This document establishes the process that is followed as the Printer Working Group develops open industry standards.
 The Printer Working Group (or PWG) is a Program of the IEEE Industry Standards and Technology Organization (ISTO) and all references to the PWG in this document implicitly mean "The Printer Working Group, a Program of the IEEE ISTO."
 The PWG is an alliance among printer manufacturers, print server developers, operating system providers, network operating systems providers, network connectivity vendors, print and print management application developers chartered to make printers and the applications and operating systems supporting them work together better.
 In order to meet this objective, the PWG will document the results of their work as open standards that define print related protocols, interfaces, procedures and conventions.
-Printer manufacturers, vendors of printer related software and the consuming public will benefit from the interoperability provided by voluntary conformance to these standards.
+Printer manufacturers, vendors of printer related software and the consuming public would benefit from the interoperability provided by voluntary conformance to these standards.